theoapp/theo-docs/docs/theo-agent/installation.rst

 theo-agent installation
 ================================

+ATTENTION: OpenSSH must be version 6.2 or higher

 Download
 -------------

-1. Simply download one of the binaries for your system:
+1. Download one of the binaries for your system:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ::